nikkhil160/nikhil/clsafujbu000d09la7zmu52x0.md

 ### Facebook Ads checklist:

-So, we embarked on onboarding Ella to Facebook Ads, and we did the groundwork:
+We embarked on onboarding Ella to Facebook Ads, and we did the groundwork:

 1. Set up a product feed.